28.004 Northern Tubic (Denisia similella), Carr Hall lane, Stainland, June 7th 2017. A field observation.

 One other record from North Dean wood on June 10th 09.

 28.009 White-shouldered House Moth May 9th 2014.
-One of three reared (so far) from old birds' nests collected from Cromwell Botton LNR the previous December.
+One of three reared from old birds' nests collected from Cromwell Botton LNR the previous December.

 28.019 Sulphur Tubic (Esperia sulphurella) by the towpath at Elland, May 3rd 05.
 A field observation.
 A small group were seen flying over some old lock gates that had been left on the side of the towpath by British Waterways.
-The larvae feed on dead wood hence the attraction of the moths to the old lock gates.
+The larvae feed on dead wood hence the attraction to the decaying timber.